SmartlyDressedGames/Unturned-Docs/items/placeable-asset.rst

 Placeable Asset Properties
 --------------------------

+**ExplosionEffect_CopyModelPosition** *bool*: If true, effect spawns exactly at the model position without any offset.
+Defaults to false for backwards compatibility.

+**ExplosionEffect_CopyModelRotation** *bool*: If true, effects spawns with same rotation as the model.
+Defaults to false for backwards compatibility.

 **Item_Dropped_On_Destroy** :ref:`Asset Pointer <doc_data_assetptr>`: Item asset or spawn table for items dropped when destroyed.

 This property can also be set to a string value of ``this``, which will use the the owning item's GUID.
 Useful to avoid accidentally writing the wrong ID.